 In the summer of 2012, Pace and the Grit released their debut album, "The Feelin'".
 Shortly after they embarked on a national tour that took them all over the eastern and middle parts of the United States.

 "We play Rock n' Roll smooth and dirty, Soul music mean, and we're not afraid to get a little weird," says Pace.

 After Causey left the band, Seth Fasske took over as drummer and the Grit began their relentless performance schedule.

-In December of 2013, the Grit spent two weeks at Groovemaster Studios in Chicago, working with the highly experienced Chris Kress as their producer for hire.
-There they cut what will be their third and most ambitious album to date: "Rapture".
+By December of 2013, the Grit were at Groovemaster Studios in Chicago, working with the highly experienced Chris Kress as their producer for hire.
+There they cut their third and most ambitious album to date: "Rapture".